ShinySpirit/DevelopersTodayTest/README.md

 To run this application you have to do next steps:

   1. Run "npm install"

   2. You need postgres database running, application coud connect to.
 If you have Docker installed, you can open command prompt and pass there next command, replacing necessary values like POSTGRES_PASSWORD with your own: docker run --name postgres-container -e POSTGRES_DB=postgres -e POSTGRES_USER=postgres -e POSTGRES_PASSWORD=567890 -p 5432:5432 -d postgres

-  3. Edit .env file in folder "backend" if you want:
+  3. Edit .env file if you want:
     DB_NAME - Postgres database name
     DB_USER - Postgress database user
     DB_PASSWORD - Postgress password
     DB_HOST - Postgress host (ip-address or localhost for same machine) DB_PORT - Postgress port

-  3. Run command "npm run start:prod", if you made all correct, application will be avaliable on port 3000 of your IP-adress (or localhost, from same machine).
+  4. Run command "npm run build" and then "npm run start:prod".
+If you made all correct, application will be avaliable on port 3000 of your IP-adress (or localhost, from same machine).

   Endpoints: